Wolfi Moves to usrmerge Standard

 Where to find additional updates:

 Chainguard engineers are keeping this GitHub discussion updated with our progress.
-You can also find more information for customers and additional notices at support.chainguard.dev.
+You can also find more information for customers in this mitigation knowledge base article and additional notices at support.chainguard.dev.

 Ready to Lock Down Your Supply Chain?